 If you’re an academic writer juggling research, teaching and service, it makes little sense to judge your daily habits alongside those of someone who writes full-time for a living.
 Likewise, if you’re an aspiring novelist who works a demanding day job, you shouldn’t compare your evenings-and-weekends productivity against that of an academic author for whom research is an essential (and paid) part of their professional workload.

-Carol Dweck made the distinction between people who display a ‘fixed’ and ‘growth’ mindset – is that something you have witnessed in your interviews with academics?
+Carol Dweck made the distinction between people who display a ‘fixed’ and ‘growth’ mindset – is that something you have witnessed in your interviews with academic writers?
 Can you train yourself to be less ‘fixed’ and more ‘growth’?

 Helen Sword: Virtually all of the successful writers I’ve interviewed cultivate a growth mindset in regard to writing.
 They know that there is always something new to learn, and they’re eager to learn it.